"use client"; // added because styled jsx cannot be rendered on the server

 file.
 Over the course of the next few sections, you'll change this so that the data is returned from an actual database.

-For the purpose of this guide, you'll use a free PosgtreSQL database hosted on Supabase.
-Follow the steps in this guide to create one.
+For the purpose of this guide, we'll use a free Postgres database hosted on Vercel.
+First, push the repo you cloned in Step 1 to our own GitHub and deploy it to Vercel to create a Vercel project.

 Next, you will set up Prisma and connect it to your PostgreSQL database.
 Start by installing the Prisma CLI via npm:

-: Your main Prisma configuration file that will contain your database schema.env
+your main Prisma configuration file that will contain your database schema.

 Add the following model definitions to your schema.prisma